-There are three support committees of senior executives (CRMC, ALCO also known as MRMC, ORMC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
+There are three support committees of senior executives (CRMC, ALCO, ORMC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
 The Committees are headed by Managing Director & CEO.
 Senior executives from respective functional areas and risk management are members of the Committee.
 The Committees meet regularly to take stock of various facets of risk management function and place their reports to Board level Risk Management Committee.
 CRMC meets at least once in a month and ORMC meets at least once in a quarter.
 Depending on requirement, ALCO meets very often.
-Further, an apex level Business Continuity Plan Committee is constituted with the Managing Director & CEO as its head, to ensure continuity of critical operations of the Bank in the event of occurrence of disasters.
+Further, an apex level Business Continuity Plan Committee and Information Security Committee are constituted with the Managing Director & CEO as its head, to ensure continuity of critical operations of the Bank in the event of occurrence of disasters/disruptions.

 Single point management of different types of risks bank-wide is made functional through Integrated Risk Management Department.
 The Department is responsible for overall identification, measurement, monitoring and control of various types of risks faced by the Bank in its operations and compliance of risk management guidelines and policies issued by Regulator/Board.
-The Department has three separate Cells to look after three broad categories of risks.
-Independent Mid-Office functioning on the floor of Treasury Department is reporting directly to the Head of IRMD.
-The distinct risk Cells report to the Head of IRMD.
-The Head of IRMD reports to the Chief Risk Officer, who in turn reports directly to the Managing Director & CEO.
+The Department has three separate Divisions to look after three broad categories of risks.
+Independent Mid-Office functioning on the floor of Treasury Department is reporting directly to the Chief Risk Officer.
+The distinct risk divisions report to the Chief Risk Officer who in turn reports directly to the Managing Director & CEO.